PokeMiners/game_masters/README.md

-# game_masters
+# PokeMiners Game Master
-Repository for latest JSON and txt versions of the Game Master
+Repository for latest JSON and txt versions of the Game Master.